Flu Vaccine Perth

-Help protect yourself and those around you from the flu with a flu vaccination in 2020.
-All flu vaccines are delivered in a professional setting by our friendly doctors and nursing team at our St John Medical clinics across Perth.
+Help protect yourself and those around you from the flu with a flu vaccination.
+All flu vaccines are delivered in a professional setting by our friendly doctors and nursing team at our St John Health Centres across Perth.

 What is the flu?

 Influenza (often called the flu) is a common, highly contagious virus that affects your respiratory system.
 It is not the same as the common cold.
 Symptoms include fever, a cough, sore throat, fatigue, muscle aches, headaches, runny nose and watery eyes.

-The flu is a serious disease which can lead to complications and sometimes hospitalisation.
+The flu is a serious disease that can lead to complications and sometimes hospitalisation.

 How do you get the flu?

 The flu is spread through the air when someone coughs, sneezes or talks.
 You can also catch the flu from touching a contaminated surface with the virus on it, and then touching your mouth, eyes or nose.

 What are the benefits of a flu shot?

-A flu shot is the most effective way of preventing and stopping the spread of the flu.
-It will protect you and those around you who may be at an increased risk of flu related complications, including older people, pregnant women and those with an underlying medical condition or reduced immunity.
+A flu shot is the most effective way of preventing the spread of the flu.
+It will protect you and those around you who may be at an increased risk of flu-related complications, including older people, pregnant women and those with an underlying medical condition or reduced immunity.
 Vaccination against the flu reduces the more serious outcomes, like hospitalisations.